 *Pensioners, students, school pupils, the unemployed and course participants / registered readers of the Alliance Française

 DVDs and board games: 2 weeks

 The loan period may be extended twice (except magazines), provided that other library users have not reserved the materials.
-Renewal of loans can be made anytime via the online catalogue or by contacting the library issue desk during library office hours.
+Renewal of loans can be made anytime via the online catalogue, with our self-service-kiosk in the library or by contacting the library issue desk during staffed service times.